soumya007GitHub/9-months-journey/Readme.md

 In-Built Sorting -
 1. Arrays.sort(arr)
 2. Decreasing Sorted Array - Arrays.sort(arr, Collections.reverseOrder()) - arr should be of Integer class not int datatype<br>
+Counting Sort (Array with repeating elements to be sorted)